ScottMit/JS2Arduino/README.md

-# JS2Arduino
+# Arduino2JS

 Connect your Arduino to web interfaces and create interactive projects that bridge the digital and physical worlds.
 Perfect for design students, makers, and anyone wanting to prototype connected devices and interfaces.

 ## What is this?

-This project lets you control Arduino hardware (like LEDs, sensors, and motors) directly from a web page in real-time.
+This project lets you control Arduino hardware (like LEDs, sensors, servo motors, and NeoPixel strips) directly from a web page in real-time.
 No complex networking code needed - just connect your Arduino to your WiFi network and start building interactive experiences.

 **Perfect for:**
 - Interactive art installations